killthebuddh4/banyan/README.md

 # Canopy

-[Canopy](./apps/canopy/) is the minimal viable decentralized social network, built with Banyan.
+[Canopy](./apps/canopy/) is the minimal viable decentralized social network, a proof of concept, built with Banyan.